nikihosseinian/Running-Arm-Motion-Classification/README.md

 # Running-Arm-Motion-Classification
-A motion pattern recognition system that uses machine learning to classify arm motions in running.
+A motion pattern recognition system that classifies arm motions in running.

 System uses a SensorTile sensor to detect motions and an EmbeddedML neural network for its machine learning capabilities.
 Neural network relies on rotation angle and speed to classify motion patterns.